ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 5. From the list, choose the appropriate workspace and enable the workload you want to protect with disaster recovery.

-## why does a simultaneous deployments fails when using the same PowerVS workspace?
+## Why does a simultaneous deployment fail when using the same PowerVS workspace?
 {: #ksys-image-deploy}
 {: troubleshoot}